Ed Helms: Other work

 Helms is in a bluegrass band called The Lonesome Trio with friends Ian Riggs and Jacob Tilove.
 They formed the band when they were at Oberlin College and still play a few shows every year.
 They recorded an eponymous album in summer 2013 shortly after appearing on the Bluegrass Situation stage at the Bonnaroo festival, which Helms curated.
 Helms is a self-confessed "bluegrass nerd" and founded the annual LA Bluegrass Situation festival.
 Helms plays banjo, guitar and piano.

 He and Amy Reitnouer co-founded a music blog also titled The Bluegrass Situation.
 It summarizes its mission as "Creating and covering content across every level of the international scene, ranging from timeless traditional bluegrass, blues, and old-time to contemporary singer/songwriter, Americana, folk, and everything rootsy beyond and in between."
 On April 22, 2020, The Bluegrass Situation debuted The Whiskey Sour Happy Hour, a weekly music and comedy program benefiting the MusiCares COVID-19 Relief Fund and Direct Relief.

 Helms features in the video for Mumford and Sons' song "Hopeless Wanderer".
 In 2015, he had a cameo appearance in the band's music video for the song "The Wolf".

 Helms launched his own production company, Pacific Electric Picture Company, in 2013.
 The company had a two-year development deal with Universal Television.

 In 2013, Helms co-wrote, produced, and starred in the Yahoo!
 Screen web series Tiny Commando, about a former Navy SEAL who is accidentally shrunken in a military experiment to four inches in height.
 Subsequently, he is deployed to places that his unique size enables him to infiltrate.

-Civic life
+In 2024, Helms participated with his partner, Michael Falbo at Pacific Electric Picture Company, in SeriesFest 11's Storytellers Initiative to discover episodic content featuring uplifting and heartwarming comedies.
+The script competition provides artists the opportunity to share diverse ideas through visual media and create groundbreaking television.
+The winning artist(s) will receive the opportunity for a development deal with Pacific Electric Picture Co.

+Political views

 Helms is a board member at RepresentUs, a non-profit group that works to pass anti-corruption laws in the United States.

+Helms partnered with VoteRiders in 2022 to encourage volunteers to write letters and send texts to registered voters to let them know how to overcome voter ID barriers that could prevent them from casting a ballot.

+In 2024, he appeared alongside Tim Walz at a rally in Reno, Nevada, in support of Kamala Harris's presidential campaign.

 Personal life

-Ed Helms is married and has one daughter.
+Helms is married.
+In a podcast with Jordan Klepper in August 2024, Helms mentioned he has two children.